-You must apply the at-risk rules before the passive activity rules dis-AUTION cussed in the first part of this publication.
+You must apply the at-risk rules before the passive activity rules discussed in the first part of this publication.

 Loss defined.
-A loss is the excess of allowable deductions from the activity for the year (including depreciation or amortization allowed or allowable and disregarding the atrisk limits) over income received or accrued from the activity during the year.
-Income does not include income from the recapture of previous losses (discussed, later, under Recapture Rule).
+A loss is the excess of allowable deductions from the activity for the year (including depreciation or amortization allowed or allowable and disregarding the at-risk limits) over income received or accrued from the activity during the year.
+Income does not include income from the recapture of previous losses (discussed later, under Recapture Rule).

 Form 6198.
-Use Form 6198 to figure how much loss from an activity you can deduct.
-You must file Form 6198 with your tax return
+Use Form 6198, At-Risk Limitations, to figure how much loss from an activity you can deduct.
+You must file Form 6198 with your tax return if:

-- 1) You have a loss from any part of an activity that is covered by the at-risk rules, - You are not at risk for some of your investment in the activity.
+- You have a loss from any part of an activity that is covered by the at-risk rules, and - You are not at risk for some of your investment in the activity.

 Loss limits for partners and S corporation shareholders.
-Three separate limits apply to a partner's or shareholder's distributive share of a loss from a partnership or S corporation.
+Three separate limits apply to a partner's or shareholder's distributive share of a loss from a partnership or S corporation, respectively.
 The limits determine the amount of the loss each partner or shareholder can deduct on his or her own return.
 These limits and the order in which they apply are:

 - 1) The adjusted basis of:

-- The partner's partnership interest, a)
+- a) The partner's partnership interest, or

-- The shareholder's stock plus any b) loans the shareholder makes to the corporation,
+- b) The shareholder's stock plus any loans the shareholder makes to the corporation,

 - 2) The at-risk rules, and

 - 3) The passive activity rules.